saranouri/ContactApp/README.md

 # Contact Manager App

-Contact management software with Java programming language.
+Contact management software Using Java programming language.
 Used in tree and stack data structures

 #SaRa Nouri